 When a ring is sized properly, a cut is made in the base (or shank) of a ring.
 If a ring is being enlarged, the next step is for the goldsmith to very carefully take the ring and spread it to the appropriate size.
 Next a fresh piece of metal, known as “sizing stock”, is inserted in the gap and soldered to each side of the cut.
 This will expand the ring to a diameter which corresponds to the correct ring size.

-If a ring is being reduced, two cuts are made in the shank, a piece of metal is removed, and the 2 now ends are brought together and soldered closed.
+If a ring is being reduced in size, two cuts are made in the shank, a piece of metal is removed, and the two ends are now brought together and soldered closed.

-Whether a ring is sized up or sized down, our job is rarely done at this point.
+Whether a ring is resized up or resized down, our job is rarely done at this point.

 Tightening and Resetting

-As such, after every sizing where stones are present, the goldsmith must go back and meticulously examine every stone set in the ring, making sure nothing is loose.
+As such, after every resizing where stones are present, the goldsmith must go back and meticulously examine every stone set in the ring, making sure nothing is loose.
 If there are stones that are loose or even have fallen out, they must tighten or reset them.
-Depending on the ring, this can sometimes add hours of labor time to a sizing just in tightening alone.
+Depending on the ring, this can sometimes add hours of labor time to a resizing just in tightening alone.

 Polishing and Refinishing

-There are a variety of variables that can complicate a sizing.
+There are a variety of variables that can complicate a resizing.
 As a result, each of these can and will affect the final price.